omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 # Silence test

 The EXE installer  must run in complete "silence".
 Whence the silence test.
-You can instruct Inno installers to run silently by using command line
+You can instruct Inno installers to run silently by using command line parameter /VERYSILENT ( a simple /SILENCE didn't do because it displayed progress bar )
-parameter /VERYSILENT

 Fill the installer package fields regarding silence parameter and return codes.
 There is a Inno Setup page with the return values.